-On a statewide basis for broad employee groups (i.e., not including legislators, judges, etc.), two states and the District of Columbia provide only a defined contribution plan to their workers.
-All newly hired employees in Alaska since July 2006, new state employees in Michigan since March 1997, and general employees (not teachers or public safety workers) in the District of Columbia have only a DC plan as their primary retirement benefit.
+On a statewide basis for broad employee groups (i.e., not including legislators, judges, etc.), three states and the District of Columbia provide only a defined contribution plan to their workers: all newly hired employees in Alaska since July 2006, new state employees in Michigan since March 1997 and Oklahoma since July 2015, and general employees (not teachers or public safety workers) in the District of Columbia have only a DC plan as their primary retirement benefit.
 More ...

 More .../NM ..